panzi/cook-serve-hoomans/README.md

 Cook, Serve, Delicious! uses [Game Maker](http://www.yoyogames.com/studio) from YoYo Games.
-I didn't bother to reverse engineer the archive file format of this game engine, but instead I just used [another program](https://github.com/panzi/mediaextract) I once wrote to extract all the PNG images contained in the `game.unx` archive file.
+I didn't bother to reverse engineer the archive file format of this game engine, but instead I just used [another program](https://github.com/panzi/mediaextract) I once wrote to extract all the PNG images contained in the `data.win` archive file.
 I just guessed that this game uses PNGs and I guessed right.
 I quickly found the image containing all the customer sprites.